jonthysell/Mzinga/README.md

 ## Copyright ##

+Hive Copyright (c) 2016 Gen42 Games.
+Mzinga is in no way associated with or endorsed by Gen42 Games.

 Mzinga Copyright (c) 2015-2018 Jon Thysell.

 MVVM Light Toolkit Copyright (c) 2009-2018 Laurent Bugnion.

-Hive Copyright (c) 2016 Gen42 Games.
-Mzinga is in no way associated with or endorsed by Gen42 Games.
-To learn more about Hive, see https://gen42.com/games/hive.